adamhalama/imdbclone/api/readme.md

 **Local database setup** <br/>
 The service relies on a MySQL database.
-To avoid having to deal with issues arising from developers working on different operating systems we develop locally using a MySQL instance running in a Docker container.
-The database instance on AWS RDS in staging and production is hosted on a type of Unix-system which handles casing and comparison of table names differently than both macOS and Windows.
+The database instance on AWS RDS is hosted on a type of Unix-system which handles casing and comparison of table names differently than both macOS and Windows.

 Running the database in a Docker image gets us closer to how the instance runs in RDS.